Tips for Upgrading from Microsoft Legacy ERPs

 Upgrading from Legacy Software: When and Why

-Organizations that are running legacy software products such as Microsoft GP, SL, AX, or NAV may already be aware that an upgrade should be completed soon.
+Organizations that are running legacy software products such as Microsoft GP, SL, AX, or Microsoft Dynamics NAV may already be aware that an upgrade should be completed soon.
 But if you are unsure why an upgrade is needed, or when it should be done, here are some factors to consider.

 You’ve Outgrown Your Software